Colorado Privacy Act (CPA)

 Consumers have the right to receive their data in a portable and easy-to-use format, permitting them to share that data with a third party if required.

-Colorado’s Attorney General will establish these regulations by July 1, 2023.
-At that date, controllers are required to allow consumers to use a “user-selected universal opt-out mechanism.”
-Similar to California’s regulations, the CPA recognizes Global Privacy Controls as a valid way to opt out of the sale of personal data for companies that accumulate private data from consumers on the internet.
+Controllers are also required to allow consumers to use a “user-selected universal opt-out mechanism.”
+The CPA recognizes Global Privacy Controls as a valid way to opt out of the sale of personal data for companies that accumulate private data from consumers on the internet.

 Honoring data subject requests

-You need to make it easy for customers to contact you and respond to customer requests promptly.
+You must make it easy for customers to contact you and respond to their requests promptly.

-Colorado’s new data privacy law is further distinct from the other states’ laws because it is enforceable by the Colorado Attorney General and by district attorneys.
+Colorado’s data privacy law is enforced by the Colorado Attorney General and district attorneys.

 Like Virginia’s privacy law, the CPA does not offer a distinct right of action for the consumers.
 Before any enforcement action, the attorney general or district attorney must issue a notice of violation to the controller if a cure is deemed possible.